LaunchCodeEducation/lchs/src/chapters/dictionaries/pirate-translator.rst

 understand how to make something similar with Python.
 At its core, the program is built around a dictionary!

-Take a look at this small English-to-Spanish dictionary, where the keys are English words, and the values are the same words in Spanish:
+Take a look at this small English-to-Spanish dictionary.
+The keys are English words, and the values are the same words in Spanish:

 .. sourcecode:: Python
    :linenos: